Homemade Strawberry Popsicles are an easy to make frozen treat made with fresh fruit.

 Why You’re Going to Love this Strawberry Popsicle Recipe

-A Healthy Option - Using fresh berries to make popsicles ensures that your strawberry ice pops are healthier than store-bought varieties.
-You will know exactly what goes into the treats you're giving your family.
+Options – Using fresh berries to make popsicles ensures that your strawberry ice pops are healthier than store-bought varieties.
+You will know exactly what goes into the treats you’re giving your family.

 Sweetener Options – It’s important to add sugar to homemade popsicle recipes, but you have options if you’d rather not use white granulated sugar.
 Replace it with honey or agave if you prefer.
 You can also increase or decrease the amount of sugar to get your preferred level of sweetness.